Board of Directors

 Mike is a former Lancashire and England right hand batsman and right arm off break / medium pace bowler.
 He played 4 Tests, 1 ODI and made 308 First Class appearances for Lancashire, captaining the Red Rose County between 1994 and 1997.

-Mike became LCB Director in April 2014.
+Mike became LCB Director in April 2014 and has taken up a position at Manchester Grammar School.

 A Bury Grammar School pupil who went on to read Law at the University of Newcastle Upon Tyne; Bobby played throughout the junior age group programme from Lancashire U13s up to the U19s before spending two seasons on the staff at Old Trafford.
 An opening batsman, Bobby played in the Second XI for several seasons before moving into a career as a Solicitor in the family firm.